maisyhallam/predictive-structure-supplementary/README.md

 This repo contains the analysis files and data associated with Hallam et al. (2024).

+Note: to run the typological analysis, you will need the Kinbank database: https://github.com/kinbank/kinbank.

+The directory `typology` contains the analysis files and data for the typological study in Section 1.

+The directory `compositionality` contains the analysis files and data for the study in Section 2.

 The directory `experiment` contains the analysis files and data for the experiment in Section 3.

-Data and analysis files for the typological studies in Sections 1 and 2 are coming soon.